dylanpinn/FIT3003/lectures/lecture-01.md

   support and business intelligence initiatives in an organisation.
 - BI is a significant aspect of enterprise IT, important to understand properly.
 - BI and DW are fundamentally different from more typical information systems:
-  - Different nature of thetasksupported.
+  - Different nature of the task supported.
-  - Different, discretionary and powerfulusers.
+  - Different, discretionary and powerful users.
-  - Different, 'chaotic' developmentprocess
+  - Different, 'chaotic' development process